 Once companies have successfully interpreted contextual information, they need to react effectively.
 Fortunately, not only do digital channels make it possible for marketers to understand a target’s context, but they also allow them to respond soon enough for that understanding to be useful.
 “In the past, marketing plans were set and the assets built months in advance,” says Witcher.
 “Today, I can have assets ready to go in within minutes.”
 But for this technical capability to be of value, companies must be able to provide relevant and engaging information.

-This is a new and creative challenge for the marketing profession, according to Dietmar Dahmen, a former creative director of advertising agencies Ogilvy, DDB and BDDO and now independent advisor and chief innovation officer at exc.io, a digital agency.
+This is a new and creative challenge for the marketing profession, according to Dietmar Dahmen, a former creative director of advertising agencies Ogilvy, DDB and BDDO and now an independent advisor and chief innovation officer at exc.io, a digital agency.
 “Ad agencies have always thought about what to say, not when to say it,” he explains.
 “They thought about the right message – the unique selling proposition – often for months.
 They gave less thought to the right circumstances, the right place, and the right time.
 They did not consider the individual selling proposition.”

 The use of contextual information also challenges conventional marketing processes.
 One company currently wrestling with that particular challenge is cosmetics giant L’Oreal.
 “Our goal is to build strong direct consumer relationships,” says Asmita Dubey, chief marketing officer of the company’s Chinese division.